Cloudxtreme/training_material/courses/02-getting-started/04-clustering/demo.md

 Create three test nodes

-    generate-node.sh /path/to/bin/riak test1
+    ./generate-node.sh /path/to/bin/riak test1
-    generate-node.sh /path/to/bin/riak test2
+    ./generate-node.sh /path/to/bin/riak test2
-    generate-node.sh /path/to/bin/riak test3
+    ./generate-node.sh /path/to/bin/riak test3

 Explain that the `generate-node.sh` script uses the basename of the destination directory as the node name.
 For example, the above three nodes have the names `test1@127.0.0.1`, `test2@127.0.0.1`, and `test3@127.0.0.1`.

 Start the three test nodes